w8ste/MintConfig/README.md

 # Appendix
 - For new to linux users, i recommend the following guide by DistroTube:  https://www.youtube.com/watch?v=TKX29fJ8U2Y
-- I don't take accountability, if this should introduce any bugs into your system, even though i dont think it is possible that any of the changes i made to the system have the power to do so.
+- I don't take accountability, if this should introduce any bugs into your system, even though i dont think it is possible that any of the changes i made to the system have the ability to do so.
 - I also want to thank everyone who contributes to the software i used for this config ^^